-- Successfully retained its Enviro-mark® programme Gold standard accreditation - Produced and distributed a follow-up newsletter to strengthen the awareness of our 'Advanced Pricing' which became effective 1 April 2016. - Sponsored 2 local secondary schools in the EVolocity Waikato electric vehicle competition. - Purchased two hybrid electric vehicles for utilisation in the Company fleet - Purchased transformers based on their lifetime costs including the energy costs. - Constructed and replaced distribution lines to reduce losses as appropriate.
+- ❖ Successfully retained its Enviro-mark® programme Gold standard accreditation - Produced and distributed a follow-up newsletter to strengthen the awareness of our "Advanced Pricing" which became effective 1 April 2016. - Sponsored 2 local secondary schools in the EVolocity Waikato electric vehicle competition. - ❖ Installed detailed energy monitoring at the Harrison Drive depot. - Purchased two hybrid electric vehicles for utilisation in the Company fleet - Purchased transformers based on their lifetime costs including the energy costs. - Constructed and replaced distribution lines to reduce losses as appropriate.

-Specific targets for 2019 are:
+Specific targets for 2020 are:

-- Continue to measure the carbon footprint for the Harrison Drive depot. - Continue to develop strategies to reduce our overall carbon footprint. - Continue to promote the uptake of electric vehicles in the Waipa Networks area. - Encourage retailers to offer pricing options that reflect Waipa Networks "Advanced Pricing" strategy (efficient use of network).
+- Continue to measure the carbon footprint for the Harrison Drive depot. - Continue to develop strategies to reduce our overall carbon footprint. - Implement a Fleet Electrification Strategy. - ❖ Continue to promote the uptake of electric vehicles in the Waipa Networks area. - Encourage retailers to offer pricing options that reflect Waipa Networks "Advanced Pricing" strategy (efficient use of network). - Develop a project to encourage the uptake of energy-efficient LED lightbulbs.